cmark0v/linux_hax/linuxhax.rst

 - ``/var`` - various data here, var/log is a default global spot for logs. often home to global data storage, such as the root of a  webserver with static content, or database disk footprint.
 - ``/usr`` - user installed things generally.... comes with a lot in it these days. it is like an alternative root where u generally would modify things for system wide access. has the same directory structure as /
 - ``/proc`` - process information emulated as block storage devices and stuff like this. can get info about some hardware from drivers, and access some other weird low level things, dynamic emulated files that are read from live executing daemons
-- ``/dev`` - devices, filesystem emulation of actual hardware. all disks are here, your sound devices, usb devices, all accessed from here if you want to do it directly. it isa like proc, not actual files, but dynamic emulated files that make access to devices like accessing a file
+- ``/dev`` - devices, filesystem emulation of actual hardware. all disks are here, your sound devices, usb devices, all accessed from here if you want to do it directly. it is a virtualized/emulated filesystem integrated representation of a group of non-file objects(very cool) like proc. these are not actual files, but dynamic emulated files that make access to devices like accessing a file. reading and writing to them is the same as a file
 - ``/opt`` - not sure what it is supposed to be but it is often used to store globally accessed proprietary software that doesn't have facility to install in the typical global directory structure(where things are in /bin and /lib andprstuff
 - ``/bin`` - binarys, these are where the commands are stored for the base system. most of the higher level stuff is in /usr/bin and /usr/local/bin
-- ``/home`` - home diretorys for each user here. all user settings and information and data are in their home folder. copy it to an ew system an it will all be there
+- ``/home`` - home directories for each user here. all user settings and information and data are in their home folder. copy it to an ew system an it will all be there
-- ``/root`` - home direxdtory for admin/root user
+- ``/root`` - home directory for admin/root user
 - ``/boot`` - contains the kernel and initial root disk, boot loader stuff IE GRUB. is more commonly a separate partition still
 - ``/cdrom`` - vestigal artifact of a time when people used cdrom
 - ``/mnt`` - this was originally where you would mount drives, IE, any drive that was not hosting system critical contents, like removable media, was mounted here. you added these to be automounted using /etc/fstab, and mounting had to be done by root